RBigData/installation-instructions/instructions/native/basics/R.md

 ## Compilers
 Finally, if you wish to be able to build packages from source, then you need to install some additional things.
-This is not strictly necessary, although there is a very active community of R developers on GitHub, who do not submit their packages to CRAN (which distributes binaries for Windows+Mac).
-This is optional for this lab, though encouraged if you use R regularly.

 * Windows: Install Rtools http://cran.r-project.org/bin/windows/Rtools/
 * Mac: